kalibetre/binary_trees/README.md

 # Binary Trees
+This is a repo for 0x1D C - Binary trees of the ALX SE (Holberton)

 A **Binary Tree** is a tree data structure in which each node has at most two children (left and right child).